Clint Vahsholtz: Stock car racing

 Vahsholtz made his NASCAR debut in 2003, when he drove the No. 39 Jay Robinson Racing Ford at Las Vegas.
 He started the race in 31st and fell to 40th after an early engine issue.
 Vahsholtz then moved to his own #90 Ford for the race at Pikes Peak.
 He finished in 18th position despite being four laps down.

 Vahsholtz had another top-20 finish in his first 2004 outing, which came at Nashville.
 In that race, he finished in the 19th position.
 JRR called upon him again at Kentucky, when he drove their No. 49 Ford to a 36th-place finish, plagued by engine problems.
 Vahsholtz went back to his own team in his 2004 finale at Pikes Peak.
 He got a career best start of 21st out of it, but crashed halfway through and finished 33rd.

 Pikes Peak

 Vahsholtz is known for his results and records at Pikes Peak.
 He has appeared at every Pikes Peak International Hill Climb since 1992.
-He took part in 26 events and won his division on 23 occasions, making him the most successful driver in the history of the Pikes Peak International Hill Climb.
+He took part in 30 events and won his division on 24 occasions, and 1 King of the Mountain, making him the most successful driver in the history of the Pikes Peak International Hill Climb.
 He currently holds the record for Super Stock Cars and Open Wheels.
 His first attempt at the peak was in 1992 in Pro Motorcycle Division.